oubijjane/discord_bot/README.md

 # discord_bot
-this is a discord bot :
+this is a discord bot:

 -to search for words in an open source dictionary (https://api.dictionaryapi.dev/api/v2/entries/en/) by typing the command !word: + the word you want (!word:hello)